-To minimize sedimentation of runoff, prior to construction the selected private entity must apply for and obtain a General VPDES CGP from the City of Virginia Beach, which is required for projects that would disturb greater than one acre of soil.
-The application requires a plan review package detailed in Chapter 30 Soil Removal and Other Land-Disturbing Activities of the City of Virginia Beach ordinances.
+To minimize sedimentation of runoff, prior to construction the selected private entity must apply for and obtain a General VPDES CGP from the VDEQ Office of Stormwater Management, which is required for projects that would disturb greater than one acre of soil.
 The package must include a Stormwater Pollution Prevention Plan (SWPPP), an Erosion and Sediment Control (ESC) plan, and a Stormwater Management (SWM) Plan.
+The private entity would also ensure that stormwater management systems comply with the requirements of the Virginia Stormwater Management Handbook, Version 1.1.
 The private entity would be responsible for implementing and maintaining best management practices (BMPs) specified in the VPDES CGP throughout the duration of the construction period.
 The BMPs may include: